evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 ## Lights

-The  comes equipped with advanced LED Matrix headlights.
-This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
-For enhanced safety, the headlights also include corner lights that illuminate the side when turning.
+The standard headlights use LED Matrix technology.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+For enhanced safety, it includes corner lights that illuminate the side when turning.

 The taillights use LED technology, ensuring both high visibility and energy efficiency.